AI Agents

 How Much Does AI Agent Development Cost in 2026?

 The honest answer to what AI agent development cost looks like is "it depends", and most pricing pages dodge the question.
 So let's not.
-The price of building a production AI agent comes down to a handful of concrete drivers, and once you can see them, the ranges stop feeling arbitrary.
-We've shipped agents that cost a few thousand dollars and others that ran well into six figures, and the gap between them was rarely the model.
+At Laxaar, AI agent pricing typically runs from about $1,000 for a simple agent to $30,000 for a complex multi-agent system, a fraction of what US-focused agencies quote, and the gap between builds is rarely the model itself.
+The price comes down to a handful of concrete drivers, and once you can see them, the numbers stop feeling arbitrary.

 What you'll learn